 Interpretation: The percentage of children with z-scores of -2 SD or less represents the prevalence of moderate/severe chronic malnutrition in the sample population.
+Type of variable: Continuous.

 Importance for food security analysis: Stunting is an indicator of past growth failure and is associated with a number of long-term factors, including chronically inadequate levels of protein and energy intake, micronutrient deficiencies, frequent infection, inappropriate feeding practices over a sustained period, and household poverty.